Strong donor relationships = increased fundraising results.

 After all, it’s the donors who feel most connected with our cause who give the biggest gifts.

-Seems to me that the biggest ROI you can get with fundraising is to help donors feel a strong connection with your nonprofit’s work.
+Seems to me that the biggest return on investment you can get with fundraising is to help donors feel a strong connection with your nonprofit’s work.

-I see three things that are in the way of building these strong relationships.
+I see three things that are in the way of building these strong donor relationships.

 - Don’t know where to start